autonomys/subspace-docs/docs/farming-&-staking/staking/staking.md

 6. Submit the transaction, your funds should be unclocked and available once the epoch is complete (up to 10 minutes).

 :::note
 You can also withdraw your stake using the Nominators tab.
-Your nomination(s) will be the only ones with an action buttin on the last collumn of the grid, ut with so many nominators it can be difficult to find yours.
+Your nomination(s) will be the only ones with an action button on the last column of the table, but with so many nominators it can be difficult to find yours.
 :::